Solomonkassa/alx-higher_level_programming/0x06-python-classes/README.md

 To use any of the classes defined in these files, import them into your Python code and create instances of the class.
 For example:

+## Credits

+This code was written by [solomon kassa](https://github.com/Solomonkassa/)for the ALX Higher Level Programming curriculum.